Sunday, April 19, 8:30-10:30

 We can help MKE Parks!
 Pick a priority park, go bird, eBird it and note time spent there.

-MILWAUKEE COUNTY PARKS : March 8-14
+MILWAUKEE COUNTY PARKS : April 1-7

-- Armour Park
+- Currie Park

 - Grootemat Nature Preserve

-- Wyrick Park
+- Kern Park

 Based on the needs spreadsheet from MKE Parks, Wisconsin Metro Audubon Society (Thanks Colleen!) curates suggested locations based on accessibility to the property and availability on the ebird hotspots tool.
 Please track your time spent!
 At the end of the year WMAS provides hours to the county.